 It also puts a (very Hollywood) spotlight on the challenges working mothers face and what it takes to make that work without compromising on ambition or family life.

 David Fincher’s Oscar-winning film (also scripted by Aaron Sorkin) tells the story of Facebook’s conception, first taking over college campuses and then the world.

 Jesse Eisenberg plays the socially awkward Mark Zuckerberg.
 Zuck starts developing the site that became Facebook whilst still at Harvard.
-The film focuses on the ownership disputes around the concept for Facebook and how Zuckerberg’s personal drive and technically wizardry make it a success.
+The film focuses on the ownership disputes around the concept for Facebook and how Zuckerberg’s personal drive and technical wizardry make it a success.
 However, that success comes at a cost.
 As the film tagline goes ‘You don’t get to 500 million friends without making a few enemies’.

 There are so many nuggets of wisdom and learning for an entrepreneur in Netflix’ popular reincarnation of Queer Eye.
 Firstly, take the fab five who each play to their strengths to transform the lives of the people they makeover.
 Bobby, Jonathan, Kamaro, Tan and Antoni are hyper-focused on what they are best at, and know the value in what they have to offer.
 They also work so well together – their professional dynamic and their friendship is inspiring to any entrepreneur that wants to go into business with other people and build the best team possible.

 Then you have the makeover candidates, many of whom run their own businesses, who open up and reveal how they reached success (and sometimes failed) in their entrepreneurial dreams.